Ethorbit/nzc-docker/README.md

 Unix users and groups are shared between all containers to make permission management easier, you can configure them in: `compose/data/configs/users/settings.yml`
 **Make sure all ids are unique**.
 If you want to change ids (AKA UID/GID), then you'll need to re-create all containers as well as volumes, or you'll need to manually exec into each affected container and correct their permissions - that's tedious, so make sure not to change ids if you don't want to ever deal with that.

-You will also want to configure MYSQL database users, databases and access, which is in: `compose/data/configs/mysql/init.sql.template`
+You will also want to configure MySQL database users, databases and access, which is in: `compose/data/configs/mysql/init.sql.template`
 A basic understanding of SQL syntax will be required.

 Lastly, you'll want to manage the Portainer web panel's users and teams in: `compose/data/configs/portainer/templates`